eddiesosera/skate-360/README.md

     }, // defualt route
 ```

-> To redirect the user to the login page if they havent been logged in
+> To redirect the user to the login page if they haven't been logged in

 <br />
 <br />